DNKpp/DNKpp.github.io/_posts/2024-12-15-simultaneous-pack-expansion-inside-macros.md

 #define FORWARDING_MACRO(param_type, param_name) forwarding_function<param_type>(param_name)
 ```
 But, wait.
 That won't work either, as we still have to conditionally expand the ``param_name``.
-Thankfully, c++ has a feature, which acts as a function, but can also provide access to the outer scope: Lambdas to the rescue!
+Thankfully, c++ has a feature, which acts like a function, but can also provide access to the outer scope: Lambdas to the rescue!

 Let's see how this can look like:
 ```cpp